-Getting the client to imagine what would be the desired situation at the end of the coaching helps him to better identify his problem.
-Sometimes the client has difficulty imagining his future.
-He may give the impression that he prefers complaining about an undesirable situation rather than committing to changing it.
+Getting the client to imagine what would be the desired situation at the end of the coaching helps the client to better identify the problem.
+Sometimes the client has difficulty imagining the desired future and gives the impression that the objective of the coaching relationship is complaining about an undesirable situation rather than committing to changing it.
 In this context, building a climate based on trust and intimacy will be essential to move forward together.
 The first step is to articulate the foundations of this relationship with a formal “pact”.

 The word “pact” evokes a voluntary agreement between two or more parties.
 For contractualist philosophers of the 17th and 18th centuries, the pact between individuals is the basis of human society.
 Shared purpose and values allow individuals to relate to the community.